ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-september-2025.md

 ## Total Reachable Full Nodes Regardless of Active Status

 This metric counts the total number of unique full nodes (as determined by unique blockchain address) that were reachable at any point in the month, providing a broader picture of network activity beyond just active committers.
+This is more in line with the "active node" count [found on Swarmscan](https://swarmscan.io/).

 | Month    | Total Reachable Full Nodes |
 | -------- | -------------------------- |